 Washington National Term Life Insurance

 Washington National offers a convertible level term life insurance plan with various term durations.
-If you are just seeking out a strategy to pay off your mortgage or fund your child’s college expenses in the event you die too soon, term life insurance may be the best option for you.
+If you are seeking a strategy to pay off your mortgage or fund your child’s college expenses in the event you die too soon, term life insurance may be the best option.

 Once you’ve secured a term life policy with Washington National, your premiums will never rise during your term period.
-This gives you both the protection you need, along with the freedom to plan your expenses for the upcoming years.
-As will be discussed later, Washington National also offers various riders to add to this policy in order to provide extra protection and more value.
+This gives you the protection you need and the freedom to plan your expenses for the upcoming years.
+As will be discussed later, Washington National also offers various riders to add to this policy to provide extra protection and more value.

 Washington National Life Insurance Riders